mozumder/PMSPro/README.md

   2. Remote database connection.
 You can save tasks in a shared remote database for all members of the project to veiw.
   3. Cross-platform.
 This was developed with the Qt framework, and was compiled for Mac, Windows, and Linux.

+I haven't touched this code at all since 2006, but it's provided as-is.
+I don't remember if it's usable.